dbieber/davidbieber.com/hugo/content/snippets/2020-11-24-publishing-through-roam-research.md

 date = 2020-11-24T00:00:00
 +++

-With this snippet I'm testing out a new snippet publishing system: publishing snippets directly from [[Roam Research]].
-Using the system is simple: I simply tag any bullet with "ok-to-publish" and [[Bieber Bot]] publishes it and its children as a snippet.
+With this snippet I'm testing out a new snippet publishing system: publishing snippets directly from Roam Research.
+Using the system is simple: I simply tag any bullet with "ok-to-publish" and Bieber Bot publishes it and its children as a snippet.

 Why another way of writing snippets?
 I've been writing quite a bit in Roam lately but I haven't been publishing snippets lately.
 In truth, this new publishing mechanism is more a novelty than something practically useful.
 It would be easy enough to copy a snippet out of Roam into a text editor or to Bieber Bot in Facebook Messenger to publish it.